iTwin/presentation/.changeset/pink-moose-drop.md

 "@itwin/presentation-hierarchies-react": minor
 ---

 Added `dataMightHaveChanged` option to `reloadTree` function retuned by `useTree` and `useUnifiedSelectionTree`.
-It allows to specify that data used to build tree might have changed and need to be repulled and tree reloaded.
+It allows to specify that data used to build the tree might have changed and need to be repulled when reloading the hierarchy.

 ```ts
 import { registerTxnListeners } from "@itwin/presentation-core-interop";